-- 1. Set aside the Ghost companion token, Needle, companion card, item card, cooldown tracks, and scenario cards.
+- 1. Set aside the points, Veritaserum, Deluminator, item cards, and scenario cards.
 You won't use them in your first game; you'll learn how to use them in The Full Experience (page 8). - 2.
-Place the map with Winterfell face up. - 3.
-All players will use the dice and points.
-Place them beside the map. - 4.
-Each player takes two exhausted markers. - 5.
-Each player takes a base color and the basic character that matches that base color. - 6.
-Each player chooses a character and puts that character on their base.
-Your two characters are allies.
-Your opponent's characters are your rivals. - Each player takes the cards for their character and basic character, and any tokens or status cards belonging to their character.
-Tokens and status cards are used by some characters when they do their abilitites.
-See Components (page 2) for a list of which components belong to characters. - 8.
+Play with two players.
+To play with three or four players, see More Players (page 9). - 3.
+Place the map with the Ministry of Magic face up. - 4.
+Both players will use the dice.
+Place them beside the map. - 5.
+Each player takes a cooldown track and three exhausted markers. - 6.
+One player takes the dark character bases and the basic character that matches their base color.
+The other player takes the light character base and the basic character that matches their base color. - Each player chooses two characters and puts them on their bases.
+Your three characters are allies.
+Your opponent's three characters are your rivals. - 8.
+Each player takes the cards for their characters and basic character. - 9.
 Your character cards have colored dots in their bottom right corners.
 Take one ability token to match each colored dot.
-Combine all your ability tokens into your ability token pool. - 9.
-Randomly determine who goes first, and give that player the First Player marker. - 10.
-The Winterfell starting areas are marked with base colors on the next page.
+Combine all your ability tokens into your ability token pool. - 10.
+The player controlling Albus Dumbledore takes the double-sided Albus Dumbledore status card.
+The player controlling Severus Snape takes the three Severus Snape status cards.
+You'll use these when the characters use abilities that put them into play. - 11.
+Flip the First Player marker to see who goes first.
+If your base color matches the color that lands face up, take the First Player marker.
+You'll start the game. - 12.
+The Ministry of Magic starting areas are marked with base colors on the next page.
 The player with the First Player marker places their characters on squares in their starting area.
-Then, proceeding clockwise, the other players place their characters in their starting areas.
-When using the Winterfell map, the cooldown track nearest your starting area is yours.
+Then, the other player places their characters in their starting area.